-Located on the historic waterfowling shores of the St. Clair Flats, Harsens Island's 3,355 acres of strictly managed waterfowl habitat is part of the largest freshwater delta in the United States.
+A short car ferry ride takes you to Harsens Island, located on the historic waterfowling shores of the St. Clair Flats.
+This 3,355 acres of strictly managed waterfowl habitat is part of the largest freshwater delta in the United States.
 Mallards are the most prevalent species harvested on the managed area, but black ducks, pintail, wood ducks and Canada geese are several other species that are taken each year.
 It offers many different hunting opportunities for the waterfowl hunter; flooded agriculture, marsh areas, and open water to name a few.
 Along with the waterfowling opportunities, Harsens Island has scenic views along with many recreational activities that make it a unique area to visit.

 - The use of spinning wing decoys is prohibited.

 - Hunters allowed 25 shells each with largest permitted shot size No. 1.

 - Drawings occur every day of the waterfowl season.
 Mornings at 5:30 a.m. and afternoons 11:30 a.m.